rosschapman/internetross/blog.md

 }
 ```

-Now when `<Layout />` is rendered the child component passed as the prop `sidebar` won't get constructed through a function invocation -- it's already cached in mem.
+Now, when `<Layout />` is rendered, the child component passed as the prop `sidebar` won't get constructed through a function invocation -- it's already cached in mem.

+Y'all, let's be careful about how we present anti-patterns and best practices in our thought leadershipness.
+Often this writing ends up being spec or framework documentation plagiarized and adorned with gifs.
+But without contextual complexity we may be doing a disservice to our fellow humans who dev -- especially less experienced devs.
+With this week's challenge, that's now two major prod bugs I've fixed related to inline functions causing unecessary re-renders and creating undesired effects.
+However, both cases were materially quite different because the offending inline funcs were buried in different types of abstractions.
+I'm glad that after the fact I can properly attribute the cause to a commonly known React architecture problem -- that is, a problem with React composition not a problem inherent to React.
+Having shared language when communicating the *what* or *what caused this...* is important for incident reporting.

 # 7/13/2019